 - How LL37 has a dual effect on cancer cells, both increasing and decreasing tumor growth

 Do your clients suffer from infections, poor wound healing or inflammation?
 Do they have issues such as chronic diabetic foot ulcers?
-Then meet a peptide called LL37 that can help!
+Then meet an anti-microbial peptide called LL37 that can help!
 Like other peptides, it can provide a novel remedy to health issues.
 LL37 is especially great for infection, inflammation & healing.
 Please read on for the details!

 Do you get stuck clinically knowing how to reverse chronic infections with your patients?
 Would you like to have a larger impact on working with inflammation or wound healing?
 Learn how to break down biofilms that prevent wound healing.
 Learn another tool to treat inflammation and modulate immunity in your patients.
 Look into our functional medicine school (mindbodyfunctionalmedicine.com): we will educate you so you can have a greater impact on improving your client’s lives.